Every industry is vulnerable to cyberattacks in the digital age, no matter how forward thinking or technically proficient they happen to be.

 Clearly, you can control the approach taken towards cyber security within the four walls of your own business.
 However, third party suppliers are another kettle of fish.

 In logistics, lower-tier suppliers can be the highest risk when it comes to falling foul of cyber security.
 Subsequently this impacts the businesses to which they’re connected.

 It’s therefore important to work with all suppliers to ensure they take the same approach to you with network, device and application-level security vulnerability scans.

 Although not specific to the logistics sector.
 The sheer variety of crimeware in modern society presents a unique challenge for larger organisations.

 There are three in particular that demand the attention of supply chain IT departments:

-- Remote Admin Tools (RATs): these number among the most dangerous exploits because they’re often disguised as legitimate pieces of software that are capable of stealing data and enabling hackers to remotely edit files.
+- Remote Admin Tools (RATs): these number among the most dangerous exploits because they’re often disguised as legitimate pieces of software.
+They are capable of stealing data and enabling hackers to remotely edit files.

-- Keyloggers: software that records the keystrokes of users has long been used as a way to gain access to passwords and other sensitive corporate data, and runs silently in the background, making it particular hard to identify.
+- Keyloggers: software that records the keystrokes of users has long been used as a way to gain access to passwords and other sensitive corporate data.
+It runs silently in the background, making it particular hard to identify.

 6. Un-patched systems

-When the Wannacry virus made its way across the world during 2017 and crippled the systems of some of the world’s largest organisations, it became abundantly clear how dangerous an un-patched operating system can be.
+When the Wannacry virus made its way across the world during 2017 it crippled the systems of some of the world’s largest organisations.
+It became abundantly clear how dangerous an un-patched operating system can be.